uikit/uikit-site/docs/pages/nav.md

 ## Divider modifier

 Add the `.uk-nav-divider` class to separate nav items with lines.
-This can be combined with the default and primary style modifiers.
+This can be combined with the default, primary and secondary style modifiers.

 ```html
 <ul class="uk-nav uk-nav-default uk-nav-divider">...</ul>